RVRX/blog/posts/unraid.md

 ![My Firefox history showing a lot of searches for USB issues in unraid](../img/unraid/usb_firefox_history.png)

-So not a great start, but I'm happy its up and working.
+So not a great start, but I'm happy its up and working, though the documentation and overall support for this process could certainly be improved.

-[//]: # (TODO: Can't just jump right to Docker in unraid lol)

 ### Setting up the "NAS" Elements
-Well, not much to say here.
+Well, not much to say here, this process being one of the few self-explanatory workflows in the OS.
 Following [the guides](https://wiki.unraid.net/Articles/Getting_Started#Initial_Setup) gets you where you need to be with limited issue.
+In brief, you add your drives to the "array", start them up (which might require you to wait for formatting), then add a share (SMB and/or NFS), and give a user access.

 I'll be skimming over the fact that I tried the trial version before upgrading to the full version, which I highly recommend anyone trying Unraid does.